MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 3. Observe that the *location* for a free account is "trial".
 If you have created an unrestricted Video Indexer account (with an associated Azure resource), you can change this to the location where your Azure resource is provisioned (for example "eastus").
 4. Review the code in the script, noting that invokes two REST methods: one to get an access token, and another to list the videos in your account.
 5. Save your changes, and then at the top-right of the script pane, use the **&#9655;** button to run the script.
-6. View the JSON response from the REST service, which should contain details of the **responsible_ai** video you indexed previously.
+6. View the JSON response from the REST service, which should contain details of the **Responsible AI** video you indexed previously.

 ## More information